5pence/photo-store/README.md

 - **Home** – Introduction to the site and its purpose
 - **Photography** – Portfolio showcase & potential sale of prints
-- **Coding** – Highlights of my coding experience, projects, and services
+- **About** – Highlights of my coding experience, tech stack, photogrpahy and services
 - **Blog** – Casual updates, tutorials, and insights into my work
 - **Store** – Digital & physical products (filters, presets, prints, coding tools)
 - **Account** – User profile & order management panel